A Practical Guide to PID Controller Implementation: Signal filter properties

 \section{Signal filter properties}

 This appendix derives the filter update \cref{eq:dt_filter}, and discusses how the time constant $T_f$ should be interpreted in the contexts of a first-order filter \cref{eq:F1}, and its second-order counterpart \cref{eq:F2}.
 If it is assumed that the filter input $y(t)$ is (held) constant between samples, known as zero-order-hold (ZOH), approximation-free closed-form discretisations of \cref{eq:F1} and \cref{eq:F2} can be obtained.
-This is done using ZOH discretisation, described in for example \citep{astrom+wittenmark1997}.

-Observing that $F_2(s)$ in \cref{eq:F2} is the series connections of two filters of the type $F_1(s)$ in \cref{eq:F1}, it is sufficient to consider discretisation of $F_1(s)$, to then cascade two such discretisations.
+This is done using ZOH discretisation, described in for example \citet{astrom+1997}.
+Observing that $F_2(s)$ in \cref{eq:F2} is the series connection of two filters of the type $F_1(s)$ in \cref{eq:F1}, it is sufficient to consider discretisation of $F_1(s)$, to then cascade two such discretisations.
 We can think of discretisation as a means to approximate the derivative operator $d/dt$ as a function of the shift operator $q$, where $qx(t)=x(t+\Delta t)$.
 A simple example is the backward difference approximation, which replaces $\dot x(t)$ by $(x(t)-x(t-\Delta t))/\Delta t$.
 While computationally attractive, this approximation may introduce poor stability and accuracy when $\Delta t$ is not sufficiently small relative to $T_f$.
 Therefore, we instead employ the Tustin (bilinear) approximation, which can be interpreted directly in the time domain as applying the trapezoidal rule to the time derivative.
-For a signal $x(t)$ sampled with period $\Delta t$, the Tustin approximation $\hat{\dot{x}}$ of the derivative $\dot{x}(t)$ can be defined recursively as
+For a signal $x(t)$ sampled with interval $\Delta t$, the Tustin approximation $\hat{\dot{x}}$ of the derivative $\dot{x}(t)$ can be defined recursively as

 In the transform domain, this corresponds to the bilinear mapping